uber-node/ringpop-common/docs/partitions.md

 1. Unit tests asserting the correct behavior.
-2. Integration tests, which will be the same for Go and Node implementations, checking the external behavior.
+2. Integration tests, which will be the same for Go and Node implementations, checking the behavior of a node in isolation.
-3. Manual acceptance test to see partitions actually merged.
+3. Manual acceptance test to see partitions actually getting healed.

 Further down, we will talk about how to manually experience a partition and heal it.